DikyVinus/core_policy/README.md

 - Other root managers capable of loading native binaries and shared libraries

 Root access is **not required**.
-When root privileges are unavailable, CorePolicy transparently falls back to Android framework–managed task profiles.
+When root privileges are unavailable, CorePolicy transparently falls back to Android framework-managed task profiles.

 ---